 Prohibition tried to put a halt to Lexington’s distilleries, but not for long!
 Some of the country’s most well-known bourbon brands are distilled in or near Lexington – Buffalo Trace, Woodford Reserve, Four Roses & Wild Turkey.
 Tour a favorite and watch the craftsmen at work.
 There are even a few distilleries within the city limits in the buzzing distillery district.

 Horse museums abound in Lexington, but you will also want to visit the Art Museum at the University of Kentucky, the Aviation Museum of Kentucky, the Explorium of Lexington (children’s museum), the Headley-Whitney Museum of Art, the Lexington Opera House, and the Lyric Theatre and Cultural Arts Center.
 If the horse education is more your style, you also have several options: the American Saddlebred Museum, Horse Farm Tours, and Keeneland Race Course, among others.

-Lexington is home to Transylvania University and the University of Kentucky, one of the NCAA basketball powerhouses.
-With Reset being in March of 2019, March Madness should be in full swing with a lot of hype throughout the city!
+Lexington is home to Transylvania University and the University of Kentucky, one of NCAA basketball’s ultimate powerhouses.
+With Reset being in late March, March Madness should be in full swing with a lot of hype throughout the city!

 Aside from the huge following of the UK Men’s basketball team, the Lexington Legends minor league baseball team is a great way to take in one of America’s favorite pastimes.

-In our coming posts about Lexington, we’ll delve into some of these categories a bit deeper — especially food and sightseeing opportunities!!
+In our coming posts about Lexington, we’ll delve into some of these categories a bit deeper — especially food, travel, drink, and sightseeing opportunities!!
 Stay tuned!!